 This study was carried out at the Federal Medical Centre Makurdi, Benue State.
-The Benue State is situated in the North Central part of Nigeria.
-It is bounded on the South by Cross River, Ebonyi and Enugu States, West by Kogi state, North by Taraba State.
-Benue State also shares an international boundary with Cameroon on the east.
+The Benue State was situated in the North Central Nigeria.
+It was bounded on the South by Cross River, Ebonyi and Enugu States, West by Kogi state, North by Nasarawa state and east by Taraba State.
+Benue State also shares boundary with Cameroon on the east.
 Benue state had a population of 5,741,800 during the 2016 population census and a total of 50.4 percent males and 49.6 percent females.
 Makurdi as at 2016 population census had a population of 405,500 and most of the people are Tiv, Idoma, Igbo and Igede.
-Most of the people, 75 percent are local farmers while few others, 6 percent are civil servants and 19 percent are small and medium businessmen and women.
+Most of the people, 75 percent are local farmers while few others, 6 percent are civil servants while 19 percent are small and medium businessmen and women.
 Federal Medical Centre has five sites as follows: Permanent site, National Health Insurance Scheme (NHIS) Complex, Staff Clinic, Ward Site, and the Mission.
 The study was conducted in the mission ward at the sexually transmitted infections clinic (STIC).
-There are over 9000 non-pregnant HIV positive patients on antiretroviral therapy seen on the clinic every week.
-The patients are seen on Mondays, Wednesdays, and Fridays every week.
-The antiretroviral drugs and screening maternal for viral load and CD4 counts are supplied to the clinic by the National
+There are over 10,000 non-pregnant HIV positive patients on antiretroviral therapy seen on the clinic every week.
+The patients are seen on Mondays, Wednesdays, and Friday.
+The antiretroviral drugs and screening maternal for viral load and CD4 counts are supplied to the clinic by the National Agency for the

-Agency for the Control of AIDs (NACA) through the AIDs Prevention Initiative in Nigeria (APIN) and these items are distributed to the clinic free of charge.
+Control of AIDs (NACA) through the AIDs Prevention Initiative in Nigeria (APIN) and these items are distributed to the clinic free of charge.